Incentive Designs for Stackelberg Games with a Large Number of Followers and their Mean-Field Limits: A Hierarchical Incentive Stackelberg Game with a Major Follower.

 With this setup, we now address three questions.
 First, we ask whether the leader is able to incentivize the major follower alone in a way that the latter, together with a finite group of minor followers, play in a way that attains the performance of a leader-major optimal strategy.
-In other words, we aim to affirm the existence of incentive strategies for $\PNtwo$, defined above.
-Second, we ask if such strategies/equilibria remain well-defined in the limit as $N \to \infty$, i.e., with a large number of followers.
-Third, we ask whether examples exist for which $\mathcal{E}_N = 0$, i.e., conditions on the game structure under which incentivizing the major player is enough to induce desired response from the group of minor followers, without wielding any direct influence on them.
+In other words, we aim to affirm the existence of incentive strategies for $\PNtwo$, defined above. {We again use the indirect approach which is valid for this setting as we show later on that the performance of a leader-major optimal strategy is attainable via an incentive strategy, using the facts that the leader observes the action and observation of the major follower and the costs of the minor followers do not directly depend on leader's strategy.} Second, we ask if such strategies/equilibria remain well-defined in the limit as $N \to \infty$, i.e., with a large number of followers.
+Third, we ask whether examples exist for which $\mathcal{E}_N = 0$, i.e., conditions on the game structure under which incentivizing the major player is enough to induce a desired response from the group of minor followers, without wielding any direct influence on them.
 We study the first two questions for a QG $\PNtwo$ game example in Section \ref{sec:example}.
 Then, in Section \ref{sec:2LMR}, we address the first two questions for general $\PNtwo$ games.
-Towards the end of this section, we explore the third question through an example.
+Towards the end of this section, we explore the third question through an example. {Examples featuring quadratic cost structures and Gaussian observations are included to explicitly illustrate several properties outlined in the paper for general game structures.}